waynedot/google-sheet-auth/README.md

+# Project goal
-# This example is to practice Google sheet API and oauth 2.0.
-The example is to fetch a URL form a sheet and shorten it.
+This example is to practice Google sheet API and oauth 2.0.
+The practice is to fetch a URL form a sheet and shorten it.
 Then paste the result to original sheet.

 # Follow this example to start this project: google sheet and oauth 2.0
 https://developers.google.com/sheets/api/quickstart/nodejs